Scheherazade and Other Stories: Background and recording

+For most of the album's production, the planned title was simply Scheherazade; appending "and Other Stories" was a last minute decision.

+Cover art

+The cover art was designed by Hipgnosis, who were planning to do a series of paintings around the theme arranged into a tapestry.
+However, the painter died after completing just one painting in the series, so this was used as the cover.

+Song content

 There is confusion over where the sections of "Song of Scheherazade" begin and end.
 This was caused by the fact that "Fanfare" and "The Betrayal" together sound like a single section, while "Festival Preparations" has two distinct parts of its own (4:00 and 1:11 in length).
 This confusion was reflected in the packaging and labels of original LP copies of this album, and in the mis-titling of "Festival Preparations" (part 1) as "The Young Prince and Princess" on the 1990 Tales of 1001 Nights, Volume I compilation.

 Also, as has been admitted by the administrators of the official Renaissance site, Northern Lights, assigning exact composing credits to the individual sections is difficult, since the composers borrowed themes from each other.
 For example, based on the official credits, which differ slightly between the actual album package and the official Renaissance site, a particular melodic phrase ends up being attributed to both Dunford ("The Sultan") and Tout ("Fugue for the Sultan"); lyricist Betty Thatcher is not credited for her lyrics on "Finale" (which are repeated from "The Sultan").

-"Trip to the Fair" was about Annie Haslam's first date with Roy Wood.